marsdrums/test-tutorial/visual-quality/index.md

 ---

-# How to give a sense of scale
+# How to give a sense of scale and distance

 Which of the two ducks is bigger?